uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 You'll only spend about about a fifth of your time in academic learning.

-Many courses even give you a PGCE or PGDE, an academic qualification which you can use towards masters credits.
+Many courses even give you a PGCE or PGDE - an academic qualification which you can use towards masters credits.

 Courses typically take one year but you may be able to study part time.